Frédéric Émile d'Erlanger: Culture

 As music lovers and influential members of the haute bourgeoisie who had personal relationships with the leaders of many countries, they promoted Richard Wagner and his music, including the first performance of Tannhäuser at the Paris Opera after the Franco-Prussian War.
 D'Erlanger also donated several art works, including the seventeenth-century allegorical tapestries depicting the Duke of Alba to the Hampton Court Palace of the British crown.

-The d'Erlangers also funded the rescue of the murals from the Quinta del Sordo in 1873.
+The d'Erlangers also funded the rescue of Goya's Black Paintings - murals from the Quinta del Sordo in 1873.
 This house, which they bought, was temporarily residence of Francisco de Goya.
 Goya's Pinturas Negras were costly to save from destruction.
 These "black paintings" that Goya painted directly on plaster, were gently transferred to canvas.
-After their lack of public acceptance at the Paris Exposition of 1878.
-These works were given to the Prado in Madrid two years later.
+After their lack of public acceptance at the Paris Exposition of 1878, these works were given to the Prado in Madrid two years later.

-In 1866, Baron d’Erlanger and M. Armand Lalande purchased Châeau Léoville Poyferré in Bordeaux for one million Francs and ran it successfully until the 1890s.
+In 1866, Baron d'Erlanger and M. Armand Lalande purchased Château Léoville-Poyferré in Bordeaux for one million Francs and ran it successfully until the 1890s.

 In Italy, the d'Erlangers leased Villa Foscari, the famous mansion built in the seventeenth century by Andrea Palladio, and commissioned restoration work.

 Frédéric Emile, Baron d'Erlanger died in Versailles on 22 May 1911.
 His second son, Baron Emile Beaumont d'Erlanger, had previously succeeded him in the management of the bank.